JLB-projects/PrScape/README.md

 # Project: Scape
 Project: Scape.
-A minimalistic take on the classic version of popular game Runescape.
+A minimalistic take on the classic version of popular game Runescape, used as a tool to practice core python skills.

 Primarily intended as a learning experience, I tried to avoid using major packages and especially game related ones that would trivialise the work needed.
 Since I don't plan on working with games much in the future, anything I learn about those specific packages would be useless.
 Instead I decided to build my own basic systems from the ground up, even if they aren't the best possible implementations, just to get a better feel for what is possible and efficient with basic python.